alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 s1.
 Nominate an official veterinarian to inspect your goods.
 To find one, ask at your local vet or email ovteam@apha.gsi.gov.uk. s2.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do) if you’ve not used it before. s3.
-[Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the live animals you’re exporting. s4.
+[Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the germplasm you’re exporting. s4.
 Contact the [Animal and Plant Health Agency (APHA)](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) or [DEARA](https://www.daera-ni.gov.uk/contact) in Northern Ireland - tell them that the ITAHC has been created and give them details of your official veterinarian. s5.
-Your certificate will be sent to your official veterinarian once your animals have passed inspection.
+Your certificate will be sent to your official veterinarian once your germplasm have passed inspection.
 If your official veterinarian doesn’t receive the certificate, contact the [Centre for International Trade Carlisle.](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) s6.
 Include the certificate when you export your consignment.

 Instead of using TRACES, you can fill in [form EXA31](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487419/form-exa31.pdf) (PDF, 657KB) and send it to the [Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

 Your ITAHC will be valid for 10 days after the inspection.

 If there isn’t an ITAHC for your species of animal, [contact APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) (or [DEARA](https://www.daera-ni.gov.uk/contact) in Northern Ireland).

 ###Get your premises approved